 Depending on your nationality, you may need a visa to travel to Switzerland.
 Almost all nationals of non-European Union (EU) and non-European Free Trade Association (EFTA) countries require a short-stay Schengen tourist visa for up to 90 days, which allows entry to the whole Schengen area, including Switzerland.
 You can check your visa provisions according to nationality here.

-Contact the embassy or the Swiss consulate in your own country for information on visa regulations and applying for a visa.
-Please note that it can take up to ten weeks for a visa to be issued.
-The Federal Department of Foreign Affairs informs on Visa requirements and offers an online Visa system.
+Contact the embassy or the Swiss consulate in your own country for information on visa regulations and application.
+Please note that a visa can take up to ten weeks to be issued.
+The Federal Department of Foreign Affairs informs on visa requirements and offers an online visa system.